FuzzAnything/Hopper/README.md

 ```

 ### Constraints
-Hopper infers both intra- and inter-API constraints to invoking the APIs correctlly.
+Hopper infers both intra- and inter-API constraints to invoking the APIs correctly.
 The constraints are written in `output/misc/constraint.config`.
 You can remove the file to reset the constraints.
-Addtionally, users can defined a file that describe custom constraints for API invocations, which passed by `--custom-rules`.
-The constraints will override the infered ones.
+Additionally, users can define a file that describes custom constraints for API invocations, which is passed by `--custom-rules`.
+The constraints will override the inferred ones.
 ```java
 // hopper fuzz output --custom-rules path-to-file
 // Grammar: